tedunderwood/20cgenres/readme.md

 train20
 =======

-Code and data used to train models of 20c literary genres, 2016.
+Code and data used to train models of 20c literary genres.
 The governing strategy here is to slice strategically, creating progressively smaller sets and progressively better models.

-To achieve this start with volume-level discriminations, and then work downward to the page level, training page-level models _only within_ literary genres.
+To achieve this, we start with volume-level discriminations, and then work downward to the page level, training page-level models _only within_ literary genres.

 But also, even within the volume-level process, we work through successive eliminations — first constituting a rough list of possible fiction candidates by modeling fiction-against-everything, and then paring away things that a more precise model suggests are actually biography, drama, or poetry.

+Needless to say, no raw texts from in-copyright volumes will be exposed in this process.
+The modeling process works with extracted features, and even those are not exposed here.

 bzipmeta.csv
 ------------